orbitjs/orbitjs-site/src/v0.15/guide/coordination.md

 ### Log truncation strategies

+Sources have another kind of log as well: a transform log, which tracks transforms that are applied.
 As changes are applied to sources, their transform logs grow in size.
-A log truncation strategy will keep the size in check by observing the sources associated with the strategy and truncating their logs when a common transform has been applied to them all.
+A log truncation strategy will keep the size of transform logs in check.
+It observes the sources associated with the strategy and truncates their transform logs when a common transform has been applied to them all.

 To add a log truncation strategy that applies to all sources: